Pandie James: Biography

 Pandie James grew up in New Zealand where she obtained a Bachelor of Arts degree in Media Studies before moving to Los Angeles.
-She is a model for the website Suicide Girls and has appeared in many music videos, including director David Lynch's Crazy Clown Time, and for artists such as Aerosmith, Taylor Swift, Ghost and Pantera.
+She is a model for the website SuicideGirls and has appeared in many music videos, including director David Lynch's Crazy Clown Time, and for artists such as Aerosmith, Taylor Swift, Ghost and Pantera.
 She is part Maori and of Ngati Porou descent.

-In 2015 she released a short story entitled Vampire Summer that she had rediscovered on an old hard drive.
+In 2015, she released a short story entitled Vampire Summer that she had rediscovered on an old hard drive.
 The story, written when James was a teenager, centers around vampires in Wellington, New Zealand.
 The short story hit No. 2 and No. 8 in two separate Amazon bestsellers categories.
 Her debut novel, the urban fantasy genred Seraphim Song was also released around the same time.
 The cover art was created by English artist Sam Shearon.

 Pandie Suicide appeared in an interview feature in Hustler Magazine's January 2017 issue entitled The Final Girls: Horror's Hottest Scream Queens,' alongside horror actresses Danielle Harris, Erin Marie Hogan and Victoria De Mare.
 The issue was released 25 October 2016.

 As a model, she has appeared in many tattoo magazine features including several cover issues, and was also photographed for Justice Howard's photography coffee table book, 'Revelations – The Photography of Justice Howard' along with many well known musicians, actors, tattoo artists and tattoo models such as Dave Navarro, Danny Trejo and Mark Mahoney.

 In an interview with Tattoo Magazine in 2011, James stated that she did not drink alcohol, smoke or use drugs and that this sometimes surprised people.
-She appeared as a guest on the Spanish language Late-night talk show 'Noches Con Platanito' on Estrella TV on May 16, 2017, in a segment that also featured Telenovela star Pablo Cruz Guerrero and Mexican Playboy Playmate Gaby Ramirez.
+She appeared as a guest on the Spanish language Late-night talk show 'Noches Con Platanito' on Estrella TV on 16 May 2017, in a segment that also featured Telenovela star Pablo Cruz Guerrero and Mexican Playboy Playmate Gaby Ramirez.